 If using these materials on a regular basis, you should install an external ventilation system in your workshop and use all materials in proximity to the working vent.
-Wearing a NIOSH approved respirator will further minimize risk of inhalation.
+Wearing a NIOSH-approved respirator will further minimize risk of inhalation.

-Spraying Material - If you are spraying rubber, plastics or foams, try to do your spraying outdoors in an open space.
-Regardless of spraying outdoors or inside, anyone in the spray area must wear a NIOSH approved respirator and disposable gloves at the very least.
+Spraying Material?
+If you are spraying rubber, plastics or foams, try to do your spraying outdoors in an open space.
+Regardless of spraying outdoors or inside, anyone in the spray area must wear a NIOSH-approved respirator and disposable gloves at the very least.

-If using one of these products, you must wear a NIOSH approved respirator, long sleeve garments and disposable gloves to avoid skin contact.
+If using one of these products, you must wear a NIOSH-approved respirator, long sleeve garments and disposable gloves to avoid skin contact.

-Sensitization – if you are having an allergic reaction while using polyurethanes, stop using them and seek immediate medical attention.
+If you are having an allergic reaction while using polyurethanes, stop using them and seek immediate medical attention.

-Symptoms Include; if you are having trouble breathing, experiencing throat discomfort, itching eyes, and/or a skin rash, you may be having a reaction to these materials.
+Symptoms Include: if you are having trouble breathing, experiencing throat discomfort, itching eyes, and/or a skin rash, you may be having a reaction to these materials.

-Cease and Desist – Permanently.
+Cease and Desist – Permanently!
 If you experience these symptoms following any exposure to a urethane product, chances are you have become sensitized and you will experience a reaction every time.
 At this point, you should avoid using urethanes.